 Our tenant's view

-Patricia was a Wycombe District Council tenant for 40 years before the transfer.
-She was not in favour of the transfer from the Council to Red Kite and voted against it.
+Patricia was a Wycombe District Council (now Buckinghamshire Council) tenant for 40 years before the transfer.
+She wasn't in favour of the transfer from the council to Red Kite and voted against it.
 Patricia is now a volunteer tenant and sits on our Board.
-Here she explains why she is now glad that Red Kite won the vote.
+She explains why she's now glad that Red Kite won the vote.

-Red Kite were making lots of promises about new kitchens and bathrooms, it sounded too good to be true!
+Red Kite was making lots of promises about new kitchens and bathrooms.
+It sounded too good to be true.

-No long after the transfer a letter arrived telling me I was getting a new kitchen and furthermore I was invited to go and choose it!
+Not long after the transfer, a letter arrived telling me that I was getting a new kitchen and I was invited to go and choose it.
 I was so excited.
-It was lovely to have a choice and that went down well with me!
+It was lovely to have a choice.

-A couple of years later I was told I was getting a new bathroom too.
-It looked fantastic when it was finished, but I had some issues with how it was installed and had a number of leaks, so I wasn’t happy with the contractor who put it in.
+A couple of years later I was told that I was getting a new bathroom too.
+It looked fantastic when it was finished, but I had some issues with how it was installed and had a number of leaks.
+I wasn’t happy with the contractor who put it in.

-Due to the problems I experienced I was invited along to a feedback meeting.
-I felt really nervous, but then I got angry.
+Due to the problems I experienced, I was invited along to a feedback meeting.
+I felt really nervous.
 I stood up and told the manager of the company that had done the bathroom exactly what I thought of their workmanship.
-When I had finished everyone cheered!
+When I'd finished everyone cheered.

-Straight after the meeting I was asked if I wanted to become a volunteer and I thought ‘why not’.
-I had never done anything like it before, I had never been in an office.
+After the meeting I was asked if I wanted to become a volunteer, and I thought ‘why not’.
+I'd never done anything like it before.